-Now that you have a better understanding of the most common small business website mistakes you can start avoiding them.
-We always recommend starting with what we call the “low-hanging fruit” first.
-Identify the single most important issue affecting your small business website and tackle it first.
+Now that you understand the most common small business website mistakes, you can start avoiding them.
+We always recommend starting with the “low-hanging fruit” first.
+Identify the most critical issue affecting your small business website and tackle it first.

 - Don’t know who your ideal client is?
 Find out first!